 Furthermore, a dedicated session was conducted to deliberate on the subsequent actions to be undertaken based on the evidence and outcomes presented during the event.
 Lastly, a workshop was conducted on open data in mobility, wherein the gathering, organization, centralization, and purposeful utilization of information were explored for its potential in assisting public policy formulation.

 Introduction to the project:

 TUMI Data is implemented by GIZ and funded by the German Federal Ministry for Economic Cooperation and Development (BMZ).
 TUMI’s data-driven approach aims to support German development partners in making urban mobility more sustainable.
 The project – in cooperation with the Development Bank of Latin America (CAF) – is comprised of three main components: the establishment of a comprehensive Mobility Data Hub, the implementation of pilot projects to promote the collection, analysis, and use of mobility data, and academic research focused on innovative methodologies for data collection in mobility.
 The objective is to foster better decision-making by policy-makers through the use of detailed mobility data and digital applications.

 Component 1 – TUMI Mobility Data Hub

 At the heart of TUMI Data lies the establishment of the TUMI Mobility Data Hub, serving as a centralized platform that grants access to reliable and relevant data sources.
 Complementing this hub, web applications have been developed to address critical challenges in urban mobility planning and implementation.
 These applications employ advanced analysis and visualization techniques to provide cities with actionable insights and a deeper understanding of their mobility landscape.
-The applications have been developed for four cities – Bogotá, Cuenca, Sao Paulo, and Mexico City – and can be scaled to other cities to improve their transport systems.
+The applications have been developed for four cities – Bogotá, Cuenca, Sao Paulo, and Mexico City – and can be scaled to other cities.